kicaj29/aws/AccountMgmtBillingAndSupport/readme.md

 * Access to a pool of Technical Account Managers (TAM)
 * Concierge Support Team (for billing and account best practices)
 * Infrastructure Even Management, Well-Architected & Operations Reviews
+* Provides access to online training with self-paced labs
 * Case severity / response times
   * The same as before with exception that for business-critical system down < 30 mins